fernnbr/born2besad/README.md

 <p align="center">
 </p>

-A virtual machine (VM) is a software-based emulation of a physical computer that runs on a host system.
+A **virtual machine (VM) is a software-based emulation of a physical computer that runs on a host system**.

-It works through a layer called a hypervisor (or Virtual Machine Monitor), which sits between the hardware and the virtual machines.
+It **works through a layer called a hypervisor** (or Virtual Machine Monitor), which sits between the hardware and the virtual machines.
 The hypervisor allocates physical resources, like **CPU, memory, storage, and network—to each VM and manages their execution**.

-There are two types of hypervisors:
+There are **two types of hypervisors**:

 - **Type 1 (bare-metal)**: Runs directly on hardware (e.g., VMware ESXi, Hyper-V)
 - **Type 2 (hosted)**: Runs on top of an operating system (e.g., VirtualBox, VMware Workstation)